sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 meaningful error will be thrown, which will give you the PrimeKeys supported by that series.
 Hence, by looking at the error, one can easily retry building the query with correct PrimeKeys.

-Anther important thing to note is that, Wavelength when passed through in-built attribute, should be passed as an Astropy quantity.
+Another important thing to note is that, Wavelength when passed through in-built attribute, should be passed as an Astropy quantity.
 Specifying spectral units in arguments is necessary or an error will be raised.
 For more information on units, see `~astropy.units`.
 But, when the same is passed through PrimeKey attribute, it should be passed as a string.
 All